 A very slow “slow season”

 In shipping, we often see the peak season followed by the slow season.
-The peak season being the busiest time of the year as everybody competes for container space before Christmas.
+The peak season is the busiest time of the year as everybody competes for container space before Christmas.
 The slow season being the period that comes right after – a “lull” where businesses focus on reviewing, reflecting and preparing for the next peak season.

 In 2021, the slow season may be even slower.
 Market research institute GfK predicted that in the new year, consumer confidence will dip.